shinyay/spring-boot-test-integration/README.md

 ## Description
 ### Integration Tests vs. Unit Tests
-- **Unit Tests** : Unit tests cover a single “unit”, where a unit commonly is a single class
+- **Unit Tests** : Unit tests cover a single "unit", where a unit commonly is a single class
+- **Integration Tests** :
+  - Integration tests cover multiple "units" which test the interaction between two or more clusters of cohesive classes
+  - Integration tests cover multiple "layers" which test between the multiple units on multiple layers.
+  - Integration tests cover the whole path through the application. `request -> database state -> response`

 ### Pros and Cons for `@SpringBootTest`
-`@SpringBootTest` bootstraps the whole application
+`@SpringBootTest` bootstraps the whole application.
+`@SpringBootTest` creates an application context containing all the objects we need for all the test types.

 #### Good Fit
 End-to-end tests would be the best, assuming the whole application is a black box.